 Summertime in Illinois is here!
 Despite COVID-19, cities all over the state are transitioning to phases that will allow summer camps to open for business.
 Summer camps are the center of a child’s experiences while out of school.
 Parents put their trust in the camp’s staff to ensure that their child is safe and protected from harm while under their care.
-However, injuries still happen.
+However, injuries to children still happen.

 The Center for Disease Control and prevention reported: